run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/upgrade.md

     No preperation required.

 === "Airgapped"
-    * Ask for a tar file `runai-air-gapped-<new-version>.tar` from Run:AI customer support.
-The file contains the new version you want to upgrade to. `new-version` is the updated version of the Run:AI backend.
+    * Ask for a tar file `runai-air-gapped-<new-version>.tar` from Run:ai customer support.
+The file contains the new version you want to upgrade to. `new-version` is the updated version of the Run:ai backend.
     * Prepare the installation artifact as described [here](../preparations/#prepare-installation-artifacts) (untar the file and run the script to upload it to the local container registry).